joesan/raspi-motion-detection/README.md

     raspistill -o output.jpg
     ```

 Ok!
 So if you are thus far here, then proceed to building your OpenCV Docker image.
-Have a look [here](https://github.com/joesan/raspi-motion-detection/tree/master/infrastructure)
+Click [here](https://github.com/joesan/raspi-motion-detection/tree/master/infrastructure) for the instructions.